Published: January 2026

 - Uninstall anything you don't use

-I removed old games, expired trial software, duplicate programs.
+I uninstalled old games, expired trial software, duplicate programs.
 Freed 35 GB.

 Clear Downloads Folder:

-Your Downloads folder probably has years of junk.
+Your Downloads folder is likely stuffed with years of detritus.

 Open it.
 Delete everything you don't need.